 FreeSync is a perfect solution to screen tearing.
 It is a module added to the monitor itself, as well as the GPU, which establishes communication between the two and synchronizes them.

-FreeSync isn’t the first technology to do this.
+FreeSync isn’t the original technology to achieve this.

 AMD’s chief competitor, NVIDIA, released its own solution about two years earlier, called G-Sync.
-This tech works the same way as FreeSync but with one crucial distinction: it isn’t free.
+This tech works the identical way as FreeSync but with one crucial distinction: it isn’t free.

-NVIDIA requires monitor manufacturers to purchase a license to use G-Sync technology exclusively on their monitors, which in turn made monitor companies increase their prices.
+NVIDIA requires monitor manufacturers to purchase a license to use G-Sync technology exclusively on their monitors, which in turn made monitor companies raise their prices.

 Fortunately, things are now moving in a more positive direction.
 More and more monitors are able to use both G-Sync and FreeSync, allowing you to switch your GPU without worrying whether or not you will still be able to enjoy proper vertical synchronization.

-There were previous attempts at solving the screen tearing issue, with perhaps the most famous being VSync.
-Unlike FreeSync or G-Sync, VSync is a software-only solution and will only be able to limit the GPU, as it can’t interact with the monitor.
+There were previous attempts to fix the screen tearing problem, with perhaps the most well-known being VSync.
+Unlike FreeSync or G-Sync, VSync is a software-only solution and can only restrict the GPU, as it can’t communicate with the monitor.

 Although this isn’t the perfect solution, it’s still somewhat usable.